snigdha-nanda/FULLSTACK_CAPSTONE_PROJECT/README.md

 ##  Preview

 To use the application, visit [Movies Entertainment App](https://movies-entertainment-app-three-triump.netlify.app/) and log in using your Google or Github account to access extra features like reviews and bookmarks.
+You can find the API documentation [here](https://documenter.getpostman.com/view/43038266/2sB2j97Uiq)

 ##  Technologies Used